 A procedure called a mini transplant has been investigated for people with NHL.
 In mini transplant, the chemotherapy doses are not high enough to destroy all your bone marrow cells.
 This can make it possible to treat some patients older than 50 because the side effects are less severe than those of a standard bone marrow transplant.

 After the chemotherapy, you have bone marrow or stem cells from someone else (a donor) instead of your own marrow or stem cells.
+This is called an allogeneic transplant.
 The idea is that the donor marrow cells will replace your surviving bone marrow cells and make antibodies that will kill off the NHL cells.
 But the donor cells can also attack normal cells in the body.
 This is called graft versus host disease (GVHD).

 Some people with NHL have a reduced intensity stem cell transplant or bone marrow transplant using cells taken from their brother or sister.
 This is called a sibling allogeneic transplant.
 After the transplant people need to take medicines to damp down the immune system (immunosuppressants).
 This helps to stop GVHD.
 But it also increases the risk of getting an infection.